To import your database, first open it via phpMyAdmin and check the current content.

 Max size for a database that can be uploaded via phpMyAdmin is 256 MB.
 If your database file is bigger, you can easily import it via SSH instead.

-Command denied to user
+Command Denied to User

-Access is denied.
-You need the SUPER privilege for this operation
+Access is Denied.
+You Need the SUPER Privilege for This Operation

-If they are required, you may consider going for one of our VPS plans.
+If the queries that require SUPER privileges are definitely required, you may consider going for one of our VPS plans.